dtao/safe_yaml/README.md

     YAML.load(yaml, :safe => false) # calls unsafe_load

 The default behavior can be switched to unsafe loading by calling `YAML.enable_arbitrary_object_deserialization!`.
 In this case, the `:safe` flag still has the same effect, but the defaults are reversed (so calling `YAML.load` will have the same behavior as if the safe_yaml gem weren't required).

+This gem will also warn you whenever you use `YAML.load` without specifying the `:safe` option.
+If you do not want to see these messages in your logs, you can say `SafeYAML::OPTIONS[:suppress_warnings] = true` in an initializer.

 Notes
 -----